So you booked that really great Taijiquan or Qi Gong workshop in a couple of weeks? You are excited to go there and

 - Bring comfortable clothes.
 And you want to make sure that you do not sweat or freeze due to your clothes!
 So bring your favorite shoes, warm socks, comfortable trouser, a shirt and a warming jacket.
 I also recommend to take with you a large shawl.
 You can use it as an additional layer or to rest your head on or as a blanket (if you want to sleep during lunch break!).

 - Bring a notepad and a pen.
 Do I really have to explain why you should bring something to write?

-- Bring a camera.
+- Bring a camera (or use your mobile).
 You might want to take a picture with the teacher!
 Or, at the end of the workshop, ask some of the other students to videotape YOU doing the Taijiquan form or the Qi Gong exercises.
 That is a great way to look at the moves at home.
 Sometimes the teacher is so kind to allow you to tape him/her.
 You do not want to miss that opportunity!
 (And please be aware that you should not upload the video to a broader public without his or her permission!).